 After going over the technicalities of building a Roland GK3 pickup into an existing guitar, and after much careful consideration (concluding with that I really didn't want to go there), the 13 pin output available on the Godin xtSA was in fact a significant reason for purchasing this guitar.

 That the additional Piezo/13 Pin related electronics have zero impact on the traditional magnetic output, is also a real bonus.
 It's nice to know that if all else fails, you can always fall back to your standard guitar effects and an amp, and just go for it ;-)

 I have read claims that the Godin 13 pin output system provides some of the best tracking on the market, essentially even better than the Roland GK3.
-This is a claim that is difficult (if not impossible without rigorous testing) to subjectively quantify.
+This is a claim that is difficult (if not impossible) to objectively quantify without rigorous testing.
 The current generation of Roland/Boss devices (GR-55 / SY-1000) exhibit virtually zero noticeable latency and the SY-1000 delivers absolutely superb tracking with a GK3.
 The Godin xtSA matches that, and that's all I can meaningfully say here.

 The available controls are essentially the same as what you will find on a GK3 installation.
 There is a synth volume control and two switches.